 - Extinguish any Flames – If you are using any smoking materials or open flames, they should be put out immediately.
 You should also discontinue using any appliances or phones (including your cell phone) and avoid turning on and off lights.
 Sometimes a spark can be ignited from these devices and this can trigger an explosion or fire.

 - Find a Safe Space – Remove yourself and your family, or anyone else near you, from the area.
-If you suspect a leak indoors, everyone should immediately head outside and move a safe distance away from the building or house.
+If you suspect a leak indoors, everyone should immediately head outside.
+Then, move a safe distance away from the building or house.
 If you smell a potential leak outside, make sure everyone is at least a football field-length away from where you are smelling propane.

 - Shut off Your Propane Supply – If it is safe to do so, turn off your propane supply on your propane tank by turning your valve clockwise, to the right.

 - Call DLE to Report the Leak – From a place away from the potential leak, call your local Delta Liquid Energy office to let us know you suspect a leak.
 If you cannot reach us immediately, call 9-1-1 or your local fire department.